sbonab/CarND-Behavioral-Cloning/README.md

 ![alt text][image3]

 I used the lowest (640x480) screen resolution and the fastest graphics quality for the simulator to avoid unnecessary high-quality images.
 This in turn will accelerate the training process.
+You can find a example of the data set in this [zip file](https://drive.google.com/file/d/1cv990FkEvC-7N8tRGSXx6zhN58hfrd2w/view?usp=sharing).

 After the collection process, I had 8036 number of data points.
 However, as shown in the histogram below, the majority of these data points are correlated to zero steering.